What to Plant in March: Tomatoes, Parsnips, Collards & More

 The radishes should be up within a week and shouldn’t need thinning.
 See radish growing guide.

-Once the parsnip seedlings appear, thin those in stages until the plants that are left are around six inches or 15 cm apart.
+Once the parsnip seedlings appear, thin those in stages until the plants that are left are around 6 inches or 15 cm apart.

 March is a great month for planting potatoes if you can offer them protection from late frosts.
 See our planting guide to learn how to plant potatoes in containers

-For maincrop potatoes, look for a blight-resistant variety such as ‘Sarpo Mira’.
-Potatoes and tomatoes are related, so they can both suffer from late blight.
+For main-crop potatoes, look for a blight-resistant variety such as ‘Sarpo Mira’.
+Potatoes and tomatoes are related (nightshades), so they can both suffer from late blight.
 If you haven’t bought any seed potatoes yet, get on and do so pronto before stocks run low.

 No, this is not the vegetable eggplant.
 Poached egg plants are flowers that are great companions in the vegetable garden.
 They attract beneficial bugs that will pollinate your crops and devour your pests.
 Lovely stuff!
 They’re great as a living mulch beneath taller plants like broccoli and beans, and they often stay green and protect the soil right through winter in milder areas.

 To sow along the border, the first job is to scrape back this mulch and then fork over the soil to fluff it up a bit, ready to receive the seeds.
-And then take a pinch of seeds and scatter them… and then tickle and pat them in.
+Then take a pinch of seeds, scatter them, and then tickle and pat them in.
 Learn more about companion flowers.

 Sowing directly like this in the spring sunshine can’t help but instill a real sense of optimism.
 Remember: Forward planning is a must.
 Knowing what to sow when can be a bit of a logistical conundrum, but we find the Garden Planner is invaluable for this because it works out exactly what needs sowing when, based on data from your local weather station.
 Try the Garden Planner—for free— for yourself.